khqnn/khqnn/README.md

 ---

-#  I'm Khaqan Ashraf, a Senior Software Engineer based in Lahore, Pakistan.
+#  I'm Khaqan Ashraf, a Senior Software Engineer and an AI enthusiast.

 ## 🎓 Education
 - **MS in Data Science**